 - a.
 The District administration prepares a proposed budget for approval by the Board of Education for the General Fund. - b.
 The proposed appropriation budget for the General Fund is approved by the voters within the District. - c.
 Appropriations are adopted at the program line-item level. - d.
 Appropriations established by adoption of the budget constitute a limitation on expenditures (and encumbrances) that may be incurred.
 Appropriations lapse at the fiscal year end unless expended or encumbered.
 Encumbrances will lapse if not expended in the subsequent year.
 Appropriations authorized for the current year are increased by the planned use of specific reserves, and budget amendments approved by the Board of Education as a result of selected new revenue sources not located in the original budget (when permitted by law).
 Supplemental appropriations may occur subject to legal restrictions, if the Board approves them because of a need which exists which was not determined at the time the budget was adopted.
-There were no supplemental appropriations during the year. - e.
-Budgets are adopted annually on a basis consistent with GAAP.
-Appropriations authorized for the year are increased by the amount of encumbrances carried forward from the prior year. - f.
-Budgets are established and used for individual capital project funds expenditures as approved by a special referendum of the District's voters.
-The maximum project amount authorized is based primarily upon the cost of the project plus any requirements for external borrowings, not annual appropriations.
-These budgets do not lapse and are carried over to subsequent fiscal years until the completion of the projects.
+The following were supplemental appropriations for June 30, 2023: